 Players’ scores are generally given in relation to par, which is the number of strokes that it should take to complete each hole and, consequently, the course.
 The lower a score is under par, the better.
 Getting the ball in the hole with one stroke less than par is called a birdie.
 Doing so with two less strokes is called an eagle.
 If It takes one more stroke than par, that is called a bogey.

-There is only one gold, one silver and one bronze medal awarded per event, so if there is a tie for one or more of the podium places, a playoff or multiple play-offs will determine the medallists.
+There is only one gold, one silver and one bronze medal awarded per event, so if there is a tie for one or more of the podium places, a playoff hole or multiple play-off holes will determine the medallists.

 Canadian Golf Hall of Famer George Lyon is the only Canadian to win an Olympic golf medal, winning gold at St. Louis 1904.
 At that time, the competition was held in match play format.
 Lyon was the victor after six straight days of playing 36 holes, defying the odds at the age of 46.
 After the final match, his opponent, American Chandler Egan, went to bed exhausted.
 Lyon went to the awards dinner and showed his stamina by walking the length of the dining room on his hands.